 Our last step covers adding new products to your inventory and SDS' to your management system.

-In some cases, employees that request a specific product are in charge of sourcing its SDS.
-However if you are coming from a low base of compliance, the key concern is that you are informed of what is being brought into the organisation.
+In some cases, employees who request a specific product are in charge of sourcing its SDS.
+However, if you are coming from a low base of compliance, the key concern is that you are informed of what is being brought into the organisation.

 Ready to build your SDS management system?
 Here’s how we can help: